glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am a second-year PhD student in the Department of Genetics and Development.
+I am a PhD student in the Department of Genetics and Development.
 I received my B.A. in Biology from Reed College in Portland, OR.
 Prior to starting graduate school, I was a research assistant in Dr. Fikadu Tafesse's lab at OHSU, where I worked on COVID antibody research and evaluated novel small molecules as antiviral therapeutics.
 I am interested in exploring new methods of protein design and understanding how protein conformational dynamics underlie protein function.
 Outside of the lab, I enjoy exploring NYC, going to stand-up comedy shows, and sitting in Central Park with my friends.
 +++
 email: skm2191 [at] cumc [dot] columbia [dot] edu
 ````